shaloo/docs.arcana/docs/howto/arcana_wallet/wallet_show.md

 !!! note

-      If the `AuthProvider` is configured with the default `alwaysVisible=true` setting, the built-in Arcana wallet will be automatically displayed in the minimized form when the user logs in.
+      If the `AuthProvider` is configured with the default `alwaysVisible=true` setting, the built-in {{config.extra.arcana.wallet_name}} will be automatically displayed in the minimized form when the user logs in.
 If `showWallet()` is called or if the user clicks the minimized wallet UI, then the maximized wallet UI is displayed.

       If the `alwaysVisible=false` setting is selected by the app developer, then the built-in {{config.extra.arcana.wallet_name}} is **not displayed** automatically once the user logs in.
 It shows up only when a blockchain transaction is triggered.
 Developers can also bring up the {{config.extra.arcana.wallet_name}} UI for authenticated users by making an explicit call to the `showWallet()` function.
 Note that the `AuthProvider` must be initialized and the user authenticated before the {{config.extra.arcana.wallet_name}} is displayed.